Rocketseat/jupiter/README.md

 # To-do

 - typed back-end
-- typed env
 - datadog / sentry
-- migrate from cva to tailwind-variants
-- migrate all functions to edge
+- migrate all functions to edge (only if host on vercel)
 - save transcription segments